-Since ARS only analyzed tritium and strontium-90 (Sr-90) in water samples during 2012, only PE results for these analytes were reviewed.
-GEL and TA participated in the ERA radiological PE studies.
-Of GEL's tests on radiological samples, 98.5 percent were in the Acceptable range and 91.8 percent of TA's tests were Acceptable.
-TA and ARS participated in the ELAP evaluations; 95.7 percent of TA's ELAP tests on radiological samples were in the Acceptable range and 93.3 percent of ARS's ELAP test results were in the Acceptable range.
-GEL also participated in the MAPEP evaluations; 94.4 percent of GEL's tests on radiological samples were in the Acceptable range.
+Since ARS only analyzed tritium in water samples during 2013, only PE results for tritium were reviewed.
+GEL and TA participated in the ERA and MAPEP radiological PE studies.
+Of GEL's tests on radiological samples, 97.1 percent were in the Acceptable range and 92.3 percent of TA's tests were Acceptable.
+TA and ARS participated in the ELAP evaluations; 95.5 percent of TA's ELAP tests on radiological samples were in the Acceptable range and 100 percent of ARS's ELAP test results were in the Acceptable range.